The Key Stats

 2. Incrementality is Key

 A strong core range is crucial to maintaining soft drink sales, with the best sellers displayed in the key areas so shoppers can easily find them.
-However, new product development contributed to 35%3 of soft drink sales in 2018.
+However, new product development contributed to 12%3 of total soft drink sales in 2019.
 You need to be on top of the latest new launches and brand extensions to stock alongside your core range to keep driving excitement to the category.

 3. Flavour Saviours